Franco Borruto

-Franco Borruto is an Italian professor, author and gynecologist resident for many years in Monte Carlo, Principality of Monaco.
-His career combines academic medicine with cultural diplomacy and international collaboration, particularly in fostering relations between Monaco and the Baltic states.
+Franco Borruto is an Italian professor, author and gynecologist who worked in Verona and Monaco and resident for many years in Monte Carlo, Principality of Monaco.
+His career combines academic medicine with cultural diplomacy and international collaboration, particularly in fostering relations between Monaco and the Baltic States.
+He is known for his research on cervical cancer prevention, HPV vaccination and gynecology in adolescence.
+He has performed more than 3,600 gynecological surgical procedures during his career.

+Early life and education

+Franco Borruto was born in Reggio Calabria, Italy, on 5 October 1948.
+He studied at the University of Messina and the University of Padua between 1966 and 1972, graduating with an MD on 29 July 1972.
+He obtained specialist degrees in obstetrics and gynecology (1976) and in anaesthesiology and intensive care (1978).

 Career

+Earlier in his career, from 1977 to 1980, Borruto worked at the University of Padua.
 In May 2002, he was appointed Professor of Gynecology and Obstetrics at the University of Verona.
 Until September 2010 he worked in Verona, serving as Head of the Unit of Pathology and Gynecologic Endocrinology for Adolescents.
 He later joined the “Ordre des Médecins” of Monaco and from September 2010 to October 2015 worked at the Gynecology Service of the Princess Grace Hospital Centre (CHPG).